Russian man who flew on Los Angeles flight without passport or ticket charged with federal crime

-LOS ANGELES (AP) — A Russian man who flew on a plane from Denmark to Los Angeles in November without a passport or ticket told U.S. authorities he didn’t remember how he got through security in Europe, according to a federal complaint filed by the FBI.
+LOS ANGELES (AP) — A Russian man who flew on a plane from Denmark to Los Angeles in November without a passport or ticket told U.S. authorities he did not remember how he got through security in Europe, according to a federal complaint filed by the FBI.

 Sergey Vladimirovich Ochigava arrived at Los Angeles International Airport on Nov.
 4 via Scandinavian Airlines flight 931 from Copenhagen.
 A U.S. Customs and Border Protection officer could not find Ochigava on the flight manifest or any other incoming international flights, according to the complaint filed Nov.
 6 in Los Angeles federal court.

 He was charged with being a stowaway on an aircraft and pleaded not guilty in a Dec.
 5 arraignment.
 A trial was scheduled for Dec.
-26. A federal public defender representing Ochigava, who remained in custody Tuesday, didn’t immediately return a phone message from The Associated Press seeking comment.
+26. A federal public defender representing Ochigava, who remained in custody Tuesday, did not immediately return a phone message from The Associated Press seeking comment.

 The flight crew told investigators that during the flight’s departure, Ochigava was in a seat that was supposed to be unoccupied.
 After departure, he kept wandering around the plane, switching seats and trying to talk to other passengers, who ignored him, according to the complaint.